Akira Santillan: Professional career

-Santillan has a career high ATP singles ranking of 160 achieved on 24 July 2017.
-He also has a career high ATP doubles ranking of 265 achieved also on 17 July 2017.
+Santillan has a career-high ATP singles ranking of 160 achieved on 24 July 2017.
+He also has a career-high ATP doubles ranking of 265 achieved on 17 July 2017.
 Santillan has won 6 ITF Futures singles titles and 1 ITF Futures doubles title.

 Santillan made his ATP main draw debut at the 2016 Generali Open Kitzbühel, receiving singles and doubles main draw wildcards.

 Santillan lost in the first round of the 2022 Australian Open – Men's singles qualifying.